amy324/Ticket-Raising-Platform-Backend/documentation/walkthrough.md

 }
 ```

-In a real deployment these tokens should never be shared — here the response shows the actual token strings rather than placeholders.
+In a real deployment these tokens should never be shared.
+Here the response shows the actual token strings rather than placeholders.
 Again, stick to dummy data when testing.

 An entry is created in `access_tokens`: